 Stem cell therapy for pain relief usually involves aspirating stem cells from the body (such as those found in fat or bone marrow) and injecting them with the use of fluoroscopy and/or ultrasound to ensure precise placement of stem cells into the affected area.

 Following a stem cell injection, a patient’s body will continue to form new cells for up to a year.
-However, many patients report improvements within a week or two of treatment but may take around 3 months to notice the full effect.
+However, many patients report improvements within 1-2 weeks of treatment but may take around 3 months to notice the full effect.
 For optimal results, it is important that patients undergo physical therapy following stem cell therapy and follow any specific directions regarding your treatment.

 The length of stem cell injections depends on several factors and some pre-existing conditions.
 We’ve helped hundreds of patients relieve their chronic pain through stem cell treatment.
 With that being said, the average time a patient can expect pain relief using bone marrow stem cells is between 10 to 15 years.
 There are some patients that receive a lifetime of pain relief from stem cell therapy.
 Many patients only receive one stem cell treatment that will last the remainder of their lifetime.

 Stem cell therapy is a very promising option worth considering if you’re otherwise healthy and keen to getting back to your former self.
 It is worth noting, of course, that stem therapy isn’t for everyone.
-People with chronic infections, active cancers, or a blood-related medical disorder may not react well to the treatment.
+People with chronic infections, active cancers, or a blood-related medical disorder may not be a good candidate for treatment.
 If you’re unsure about your suitability for stem cell therapy, it is a good idea to speak to your physician before going ahead with it.
-Overall, however, stem cell therapy is well tolerated and offers a fabulous alternative to invasive surgical treatments requiring months of rehabilitation.
+Overall, however, stem cell therapy is safe, well-tolerated, and offers a fabulous alternative to invasive surgical treatments requiring months of rehabilitation.

 Innovative Spine and Pain Institute